nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [redhat.com: How to streamline application portfolio modernization with Tackle](https://www.redhat.com/architect/tackle-application-modernization) Tackle is an open source tool that helps organizations migrate and modernize their application portfolio to leverage Kubernetes without risk of vendor lock-in.

 ## Azure Placement Policy Scheduler Plugins
+- [Azure/placement-policy-scheduler-plugins](https://github.com/Azure/placement-policy-scheduler-plugins) This scheduler enables cluster admins to **offload some configurable percentage of their workloads to spot nodes** enabling them to decrease the cost of running these pods without affecting their reliability.
-- [Azure/placement-policy-scheduler-plugins](https://github.com/Azure/placement-policy-scheduler-plugins) Most of cloud environments today provides cluster admins with ephemeral nodes (VMs).
+- Most of cloud environments today provides cluster admins with ephemeral nodes (VMs).
 These nodes typically cost significantly less but they offer less reliability than their regular counterpart.
 Cluster admins are often torn between the choice of cost and reliability because of the innate inability of the default Kubernetes scheduler to place some of a specific workload pods on these nodes.
 Having the entire workload on ephemeral nodes risks the reliability of the workload when the cloud environment stops these nodes.
 This scheduler enables cluster admins to offload some configurable percentage of their workloads on these nodes enabling them to decrease the cost of running these pods without affecting its reliability.

 ## Azure AAD Pod Identity
 - [Azure/aad-pod-identity)](https://github.com/Azure/aad-pod-identity) Assign Azure Active Directory Identities to Kubernetes applications.